masesgroup/JNet/src/documentation/articles/API_extensibility.md

 ```

 The example above consider that even the class `Panel` is not implemented yet.
-Since it exists in the JVM it can be allocated and used.
+Since it exists in the JVM™ it can be allocated and used.
 In previous chapter the tutorial reports about two hidden properties in each object; the properties on each class are just an useful reference to the real one available in `JCOBridge.Global`:
-* **JVM** which access the JVM using methods;
+* **JVM** which access the JVM™ using methods;
-* **DynJVM** which access the JVM using the Dynamic engine.
+* **DynJVM** which access the JVM™ using the Dynamic engine.

-Using the properties it is possible to instruct the JVM about the action to be done.
+Using the properties it is possible to instruct the JVM™ about the action to be done.

 ### Call a method dynamically